Emetophobe/unitconverter/README.md

     all         - use SI and binary tables both        - use decimal and binary tables

 Units can override the default scaling behaviour as needed.
-SI units for example use the "si" scaling option.
-Another example is bytes which uses "both" to generate decimal prefixes like "kilobytes" and also binary prefixes like "kibibytes".
+SI units for example use the "si" prefix scale.
+Another example is bytes which uses "both" to generate both decimal prefixes like "kilobytes" and also binary prefixes like "kibibytes".

 ## Requirements